Strophox/tetro-tui/README.md

 - learning about [cross-compilation](https://blog.logrocket.com/guide-cross-compilation-rust/#how-rust-represents-platforms) for releases,
 - and as last honourable mention: Looking for a good input reading crate for *ages*, failing to get [device_query](https://crates.io/crates/device_query) to work, and settling on trusty Crossterm, which did its job perfectly and I couldn't be happier, considering how not-made-for-games consoles are.

-All in all, Rust, known for its safety and performance - while still having high-level constructs like abstract datatypes (my beloved) - proved to be an excellent choice for this project.
+All in all, Rust, known for its safety and performance - while still having high-level constructs like abstract datatypes - proved to be an excellent choice for this project.

 Also, I'd like to appreciate how nice the name *tetrs* fits for a Rust game that does not infringe on copyright <sup>~~though there are, like, a quadrillion other [`tetrs`](https://github.com/search?q=%22tetrs%22&type=repositories)'s on GitHub, ooof~~</sup>.